JeffOnABike/crab-project/README.md

 * upwell_resampled_lag4.pkl

-##modeling
+##modeling:

-*all_models.R*: Pits together 10 different varieties of time series models in an R script and compares resulting performance.
+**all_models.R**: Pits together 10 different varieties of time series models in an R script and compares resulting performance.

-*best_model.R*: Performs predictions for test set with the ARIMAX model and performs diagnostics such as evaluating the normality of residuals and the autocorrelations with the Box-Ljung test.
+**best_model.R**: Performs predictions for test set with the ARIMAX model and performs diagnostics such as evaluating the normality of residuals and the autocorrelations with the Box-Ljung test.
 *** This script is the ONLY one that produces a 2015 season prediction!***

 ###REPRODUCE THE RESULTS:

 To replicate the data collection and cleansing, run the scripts in data_processing in the order:

 1. merge_landings
 2. consolidate_monthly
 3. scrape_pdo